hakaseh/ar-bgc-argo/README.md

 1. Visualize the raw data. `fig-raw-*.png`
 1. Filter out bad data based on QC flags (default: 1, 2, 5, 8). `fig-good-*.png`
 1. Smooth the data using *n*-point median filter where *n* is determined based on the vertical resolution, following [Schmechtig et al. 2023](https://archimer.ifremer.fr/doc/00243/35385/). `fig-smooth-*.png`
-1. Interpolate the data at defined depths. `fig-int-*.png`
+1. Interpolate the data at defined depths (default resolution = 5 dbar, which is about [the uncertainty of pressure measurements](https://argo.ucsd.edu/data/data-faq/#accurate)). `fig-int-*.png`
 1. Apply additional treatments and derivations. `fig-extra-*.png`
 1. Save as a netCDF file. `AR[WMOID].nc` where `AR` stands for Analysis-Ready and `[WMOID]` is the WMO ID of the selected float.